-The county WPR survey questions and accompanying instructions are based on the final Temporary Assistance for Needy Families (TANF) regulations released on February 5, 2008, the federal data reporting requirements, and California's Work Verification Plan approved by the federal Administration for Children and Families (ACF) on October 8, 2008.
+The county WPR survey questions and accompanying instructions are based on the final Temporary Assistance for Needy Families (TANF) regulations released on February 5, 2008, the federal data reporting requirements and California's Work Verification Plan approved by the federal Administration for Children and Families (ACF) effective September 1, 2013.
 The data elements and instructions are required for reporting data in the Enterprise II Lite (E2L) survey tool or the E2L Automated (E2LA) tool.